Clothing Labels

 Material choice drives both feel and lifespan.
 Satin is usually the softest mainstream option.
 Cotton reads more natural and can fit a handcrafted or low-impact brand story.
 Nylon and polyester generally hold up better under repeated washing, which is why they show up often in uniforms, workwear, and activewear.

 Finishing changes the result too.
 Cut edges feel different from folded ends.
 Heat-seal backing can help with placement, but it also changes how the label sits against skin and seams.
-Coatings can improve handling or print clarity, yet some coatings make the edge stiffer than a buyer wants, especially in babywear and soft goods.
+Coatings can improve handling or print clarity, yet some coatings make the edge stiffer than expected.

 Step-by-Step Ordering Guide for Cleaner Artwork and Better Samples